FreeSurfer MRI reconstruction¶

 For example, to reproduce a typical header image used by FreeSurfer, we can

 Use with MNE-Python¶

-For source localization analyses to work properly, it is important that the
+For source localization analysis to work properly, it is important that the

 FreeSurfer reconstruction has completed beforehand.
 Furthermore, when using